Welcome to Appsloveworld, In this session we will understand the different types of joins that are available and SQL server specifically

 • Outer join with realtime examples.

-Joins in the SQL server are used to retrieve data from two or more related tables.
-As we know that tables are related to each other using foreign key constraints.
+Joins in SQL Server are used to retrieve data from two or more related tables.
+Tables are related to each other using foreign key constraints.

-TblStudent and TblUniversity are related using foreign key University_Id and TblUniversity and TblCountry are related using foreign key country_Id.
-Now, if you’re not sure what foreign key is, please read this post.
+TblStudent and TblUniversity are related using the foreign key University_Id, while TblUniversity and TblCountry are related using the foreign key country_Id.
+If you're unsure about what a foreign key is, please refer to this post.

-If you want SQL script to create these tables, you can find the script at end of the post.
+For the SQL script to create these tables, you can find it at the end of this post."

 what is sql join with example